qbead/qbeadWebsite/content/book/progpatterns.md

 Writing a computer program of your own, whether a desktop app, an interactive website, or the hidden brain of a robot, starts by writing a sequence of instructions in one of the many available computer languages.
-Some languages are incredibly complex and picky about the correctness of the written
-instructions: a small "grammar" error and the computer cannot understand what you wanted from it.
-Other languages are simpler, and even somewhat lenient in the format of the instructions written in them.
-Using such languages usually requires a more powerful computer, as it takes a lot of resources to teach a computer how to deal with even a fraction of the vagueness and imprecision of human languages.
+In this lesson, we will use a very popular older language that runs well on simple computers like the SpinWheel's microcontroller.
+The name of this language is `C++`.

-The vast majority of computer languages do share a number of patterns, just like many human languages share ideas like the distinction between a noun and a verb, or the difference between a word and a sentence.
+While `C++` has a specific set of commands and rules used to write computer programs, the main ideas are common to other programming languages.
+In fact, the vast majority of computer languages share the same patterns, just like how many human languages share ideas such as the distinction between a noun and a verb, or the difference between a word and a sentence.
 We will describe the most important such patterns in this chapter.
-We will use a very popular older language that runs well on limited hardware like the SpinWheel's microcontroller.
-The name of the language is `C++`.

 # Variables